zalishchuk/nowplaying-server/README.md

 A simple HTTP server that provides a REST API for controlling and retrieving information about the currently playing media on macOS.

+## How It Works

+This project builds upon the excellent [`nowplaying-cli`](https://github.com/kirtan-shah/nowplaying-cli) tool, which offers fundamental capabilities for retrieving media information and managing playback on macOS.
+Sincere gratitude to the developers for making this repository possible.
+Precompiled binary is included.
+If the bundled binary encounters an error, the server will try to execute a `nowplaying-cli` command located in your system `PATH` as a fallback.

 ## Requirements

 - macOS `<15.4`